PrefectHQ/prefect/docs/tutorial/tasks.md

 Network calls (such as our `GET` requests to the GitHub API) are particularly useful as tasks because they take advantage of task features such as [retries](/concepts/tasks/#retries), [caching](/concepts/tasks/#caching), and [concurrency](/concepts/task-runners/#using-a-task-runner).

-!!! warning "Tasks must be called from flows"
+!!! tip "Tasks may be called from other tasks"
-    All tasks must be called from within a flow.
-Tasks may not call other tasks directly.
+    As of `prefect 2.18.x`, tasks can be called from within other tasks.
+This removes the need to use subflows for simple task composition.

 !!! note "When to use tasks"
     Not all functions in a flow need be tasks.
 Use them only when their features are useful.